On this page

 Why it matters

-#- Receive a Receipt Notice (a related form) from USCIS.
+#- Receive a Receipt Notice (a related form) confirming the form submission.

 - Attend a biometrics appointment if required.

-- Receive a notice of action regarding the approval or denial of the investment project.
+- Receive a notice of action regarding the approval or denial of the project.

-- If approved, proceed with next stage forms for investors seeking lawful permanent residence.
+- If approved, proceed with next stage forms for individual investors under the related forms program.

 Verification